jdlph/DTALite/README.md

 $ cmake --build .
 ```

-Build the shared library using CMake and use it with a [Python interface](https://github.com/jdlph/Path4GMNS).
+*Build the shared library using CMake and use it with a [Python interface](https://github.com/jdlph/Path4GMNS)*
 ```
 # from the root directory of src (i.e., DTALite/src_cpp/src)
 $ mkdir build